 What Do You Think About These LMS Platforms?

-What learning platform have you experienced while using online courses, and what did you think of it?
+What learning platform have you used while taking an online learning program, and what did you think of it?

 What is your preferred SaaS for online training and blended learning, and why?
 Is there a corporate LMS that you think should be added to this list?
 Let me know in the comments.